 - Price: 1 beer costs 5,000 – 7,000 VND

 Vietnamese sure enjoy their legends.
-One of the more popular one is about the One Pillar Pagoda.
+One of the more popular ones is the One Pillar Pagoda.

 According to the tale an heirless Emperor had a dream in which he met a goddess of sorts name Avalokiteshvara which gifted him with a baby boy that was resting on a lotus flower.

-Present day, the wooden pagoda is supported by a concrete pillar as replacement for the original one.
+Present-day, the wooden pagoda is supported by a concrete pillar as a replacement for the original one.
 The original wooden pillar was destroyed by the French.

 Another folk’s tale claims that the bo tree behind the pagoda is the same tree underneath Buddha became enlightened.

-Enjoy Some Peace And Quiet At West Lake
+19) Enjoy Some Peace and Quiet at West Lake

-The lake offers an opportunity to visit temples off the beaten path or to enjoy a cup of coffee or a refreshing beer whilst admiring the lake.
+The lake offers an opportunity to visit the temple that is off the beaten path or to enjoy a cup of coffee or a refreshing beer whilst admiring the lake.

 The Buddhist shrine has undergone changes throughout the years.